taDachs/locomotion-lecture-workspace/README.md

 - no gui
     - did you run `xhost +` on your host system?
+- still no gui
+    - first, install `x11-apps` and `mesa-utils` in the container
+    ```bash
+    sudo apt update
+    sudo apt install x11-apps mesa-utils
+    ```
+    - run `xeyes` to verify that x-socket forwarding is working.
+You should see a window open with two eyes following your cursor
+        - if it says something like `cant open display :1`, check the `/tmp/.X11-unix` folder using `ls /tmp/.X11-unix` and try out every display socket listed there.
+For example `ls` would show something like `X0 X1 X2 X3`.
+Test each socket by running `DISPLAY=:N xeyes`, where `N` is the number of a socket, so for X1 you would write something like `DISPLAY=:1 xeyes`.
+          If you found a working socket, from now one write `export DISPLAY=:N` in every new shell session in the container.
+    - run `glxgears` to verify that hardware acceleration is working.
+You should see a window open with a bunch of gears turning.
+If you don't, or only see a black window, your hardware acceleration is broken and stuff like rviz or gazebo won't work
+        - if you have a Nvidia GPU and some sort of non-default driver setup (e.g. everything that has to do with cuda), make sure to install and setup the [`nvidia-container-toolkit`](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html)
+- build crashes
+    - if you are using docker desktop, try increasing the RAM assigned to your docker
+    - build with fewer cores using the `-j` flag for catkin, e.g. `catkin build -j 4`

 - something with ros didn't work
     - did you source the workspace?